Chlorpromazine: Interactions

 Consuming food prior to taking chlorpromazine orally limits its absorption; likewise, cotreatment with benztropine can also reduce chlorpromazine absorption.
 Alcohol can also reduce chlorpromazine absorption.
 Antacids slow chlorpromazine absorption.
 Lithium and chronic treatment with barbiturates can increase chlorpromazine clearance significantly.
 Tricyclic antidepressants (TCAs) can decrease chlorpromazine clearance and hence increase chlorpromazine exposure.
 Cotreatment with CYP1A2 inhibitors like ciprofloxacin, fluvoxamine or vemurafenib can reduce chlorpromazine clearance and hence increase exposure and potentially also adverse effects.
 Chlorpromazine can also potentiate the CNS depressant effects of drugs like barbiturates, benzodiazepines, opioids, lithium and anesthetics and hence increase the potential for adverse effects such as respiratory depression and sedation.

-Chlorprozamine is also a moderate inhibitor of CYP2D6 and a substrate for CYP2D6, and hence can inhibit its own metabolism.
+Chlorprozamine is also a moderate inhibitor of CYP2D6 and a substrate for CYP2D6 and hence can inhibit its own metabolism.
 It can also inhibit the clearance of CYP2D6 substrates such as dextromethorphan, potentiating their effects.
 Other drugs like codeine and tamoxifen, which require CYP2D6-mediated activation into their respective active metabolites, may have their therapeutic effects attenuated.
 Likewise, CYP2D6 inhibitors such as paroxetine or fluoxetine can reduce chlorpromazine clearance, increasing serum levels of chlorpromazine and potentially its adverse effects.
 Chlorpromazine also reduces phenytoin levels and increases valproic acid levels.
 It also reduces propranolol clearance and antagonizes the therapeutic effects of antidiabetic agents, levodopa (a Parkinson's medication.
-This is likely due to the fact that chlorpromazine antagonizes the D2 receptor which is one of the receptors dopamine, a levodopa metabolite, activates), amphetamines and anticoagulants.
+This is likely because chlorpromazine antagonizes the D2 receptor which is one of the receptors dopamine, a levodopa metabolite, activates), amphetamines and anticoagulants.
 It may also interact with anticholinergic drugs such as orphenadrine to produce hypoglycaemia (low blood sugar).

 Chlorpromazine may also interact with epinephrine (adrenaline) to produce a paradoxical fall in blood pressure.
 Monoamine oxidase inhibitors (MAOIs) and thiazide diuretics may also accentuate the orthostatic hypotension experienced by those receiving chlorpromazine treatment.
 Quinidine may interact with chlorpromazine to increase myocardial depression.
 Likewise, it may also antagonize the effects of clonidine and guanethidine.
 It also may reduce the seizure threshold and hence a corresponding titration of anticonvulsant treatments should be considered.
 Prochlorperazine and desferrioxamine may also interact with chlorpromazine to produce transient metabolic encephalopathy.

 Other drugs that prolong the QT interval, such as quinidine, verapamil, amiodarone, sotalol and methadone, may also interact with chlorpromazine to produce additive QT interval prolongation.